NSHipster/articles/2013-08-05-documentation.md

 Objective-C documentation is designated by a `/** */` comment block (note the extra initial star), which precedes any `@interface` or `@protocol`, as well as any method or `@property` declarations.

-For classes, categories, and protocols, the documentation should describing the function of that particular component, offering suggestions and guidelines for how it should be used.
+For classes, categories, and protocols, the documentation should be describing the function of that particular component, offering suggestions and guidelines for how it should be used.
 Structure it like a news article: start with a top-level "tweet-sized" overview, and then explore further topics in more detail as necessary.
 Concerns like how a class should (or should not) be subclassed, or any caveats in behavior for standard protocols (like `NSCopying`) should always be documented.

 Each method should similarly begin with a concise description of its functionality, followed by any caveats or additional details.
 Method documentation also contains Javadoc-style `@` labels for common fields like parameters and return value: